-A New Documentary Film by Elaine Velazquez & Barbara Bernstein
+A Documentary by Elaine Velazquez & Barbara Bernstein

 Bill Bigelow, Curriculum Editor, Rethinking Schools

 “Offering rich and authentic insights into the challenges, opportunities, and journeys of farmers and community activists growing food as a vehicle for creating social change, the film offers an in-depth examination of important issues.
 I recommend this excellent teaching tool for anthropology, ethnic studies, small farms, and food justice programs in high school through graduate level university courses.”

 Eric T. Jones, Ph.D.
 Visiting Assistant Professor – Anthropology, Oregon State University